 Information for scientists

-Australian Antarctic Science Program applications now open
+Australian Antarctic Science Program (including Grant Program) applications open

 Chief investigators create a project by logging in to the online application form.

 When you create a project the Science Planning and Coordination section of the AAD is alerted and will be available to help with questions about the application form, any technical difficulties, the selection process, or any other science program-related issues.
 Contact them at email@example.com.

 The Guidelines at a glance page provides links to key information from the guidelines, supporting information for your application including a link to descriptions of research station laboratory facilities, and a timeline for application assessment.